-The Company appreciates that over 97% of shares voting at the 2017 Annual Meeting of Shareholders approved the compensation of the named executive officers, as disclosed in the 2017 proxy statement, and the Compensation Committee views this as an indication that the Company has been effective in implementing its compensation philosophy and objectives.
-Nevertheless, the Compensation Committee recognizes that executive pay practices and governance continue to evolve, and the Compensation Committee continues to evaluate the Company's practices in this area, including through the use advisors, to help ensure that they support the Company's overall strategic goals.
+The Company takes stockholder feedback on its compensation programs very seriously.
+The Company appreciates that more than 83% of shares voting at the 2018 Annual Meeting of Shareholders approved the compensation of the named executive officers, as disclosed in the 2018 proxy statement.
+While the Compensation Committee views this as an indication that the Company has been generally effective in implementing its compensation philosophy and objectives, the Company acknowledges that this level of support is lower than that received in previous years.
+The Company believes this change was due, in large part, to one-time, discretionary bonuses received by certain executive officers in connection with the Company's merger and acquisition activities.
+Additional discussion of these types of bonuses, along with the Company's perspective regarding them, is, therefore, included in the "Base Salary and Bonus" section below.
+The Compensation Committee recognizes that executive pay practices and governance continue to evolve, and the Compensation Committee is committed to continually evaluating the Company's practices in this area, including through the use of advisors, to help ensure that they support the Company's overall strategic goals.
 The four primary components of the executive compensation program are:

 - base salary and bonus,

-- · non-equity incentives,
+- non-equity incentives,

 - · equity incentives, and

 - benefits.